-Callum G’Froerer is an Australian trumpet player based in Berlin, active in improvised and notated musical settings.
+Callum G’Froerer (1988) is an Australian trumpet player based in Berlin since 2015, active in improvised and notated musical settings.

-Past and present projects include new music quartet Cathexis, improvising ensemble Phonetic Orchestra, bass-piano-trumpet trio DRUM, and the Berlin-based performance quartet Arcades.
+Past and present projects include new music quartet Cathexis, a duo with double bassist Jonathan Heilbron, the improvising ensemble Phonetic Orchestra, bass-piano-trumpet trio DRUM, and the Berlin-based performance quartet Arcades.
 His compositional pursuits include the long-term project ‘Charcoals’ initiated in 2014, with items ranging from field recordings to chamber music.
 He has performed in the USA, Italy, Japan, Denmark, Norway, Turkey, Germany, and Singapore, and has performed world and national premieres of works by Karlheinz Stockhausen, Liza Lim, James Rushford, Cat Hope, Eres Holz, and Ryan Fellhauer.
 G’Froerer was long-listed for the 2014 Freedman Jazz Fellowship, and the 2015 Freedman Classical Fellowship.

 In February 2013, G’Froerer released his debut album, ‘City Speaks’, recorded in 2011 by the Australian Broadcasting Commission and released in 2013 on the Listen/Hear Collective label.
 His quartet album, ‘Space Available’ was released independently in January 2015.

 He was part of the Sydney-based Ensemble Offspring’s inaugural Hatched Academy in 2014.
 G’Froerer was a 2013 Fellow at the Australian National Academy of Music, producing concerts of contemporary repertoire including Australian premieres of works by Eres Holz, Luciano Berio, Morton Feldman, Sebastian Elikowski-Winkler, Abel Paul, and Rebecca Saunders.